harveyjavier/cv-harveyjavier/README.md

 ### SparkLearn EdTech Inc.

-* Position: Chief Technology Officer
+* Position: Co-founder and CTO
 * January 2022 - PRESENT
 * Spearheads the development of SparkLearn EdTech's tech products and platforms, and other technical aspects of the company.